gitter-badger/R8R/README.md

 # R8R
-Graph database for indexing relationship and/or reputation
+Graph database management system, primarily for prospecting and lead generation, curating relationship data and/or reputation scoring.